Spandanamb7/Spandanamb7/README.md

 ## 👩‍💻 About Me

-🎓 Final Year B.E.
-Artificial Intelligence & Machine Learning Student
+🎓 B.E.
+Graduate in Artificial Intelligence & Machine Learning.

 💡 Passionate about
 - Artificial Intelligence